 The EPSRC & BBSRC Centre for Doctoral Training in Synthetic Biology (SynBioCDT) combines the fundamental understanding of biological systems with the principles of engineering, so as to create the next generation of industrial and academic leaders in Synthetic Biology.
-The CDT focuses on the design and engineering of biologically based parts, novel devices and systems as well as the re-design of existing, natural biological systems across all scales from molecules to organisms.
+The CDT focuses on the design and engineering of biologically based parts, novel devices and systems as well as the re-design of existing natural biological systems across all scales from molecules to organisms.

 SynBioCDT is an exciting collaboration between the Universities of Oxford, Bristol and Warwick.
 The programme combines world-leading expertise in engineering and the physical and life sciences across all three Universities.
 The CDT's four-year programme of research and training has strong industrial links and is multi-disciplinary, accepting students from a wide range of scientific backgrounds who will apply engineering principles to design biological parts, devices, and systems.

+Synthetic Biology is one of the eight great technologies of the UK government Industrial Strategy.
 The SynBioCDT has a growing list of industrial partners including DSTL, Syngenta, and GSK.
 We offer industrially oriented projects in collaboration with these partners, and also encourage applicants to consider development of research projects and areas that are within the remit of our industrial partners.

 A major advantage of SynBioCDT is that students choose a PhD project after a training phase, allowing a more informed choice.